astropy/astroquery/docs/ipac/irsa/sha/sha.rst

 Saving files to disk
 ====================

-Using the access URLs found in the SHA queries, the functions `astroquery.sha.save_file` writes the file to disk.
+Using the access URLs found in the SHA queries, the functions `astroquery.ipac.irsa.sha.save_file` writes the file to disk.
 To save a file:

 .. code-block:: python